1982 World Series: Game 6

 Busch Stadium's lack of a dome caused two delays that totaled over 2 1/2 hours.
 The Cardinals staved off elimination with a blowout win.
 In the second, Dane Iorg doubled with two outs off of Don Sutton and scored on an error on Willie McGee's ground ball.
 Tom Herr's double then made it 2–0 Cardinals.

+The Cardinals appeared to get a third run in the bottom of the third when Lonnie Smith walked, stole second, and went to third on a Keith Hernandez groundout.
+With George Hendrick batting, Smith attempted to steal home and appeared to have clearly slid headfirst under Ted Simmons' tag, but he was ruled out by home plate umpire Jim Evans.

 In the fourth, Darrell Porter hit a two-run home run, then Iorg tripled and scored on Herr's groundout.
 Keith Hernandez's two-run home run in the fifth made it 7–0 and knocked Sutton out of the game.
+After Sutton was removed, rains came and delayed the game for 26 minutes before Jim Slaton came in and retired the next two hitters.

 In the sixth, Iorg hit a leadoff double, moved to third on a wild pitch by Doc Medich, and scored on McGee's single.
+Herr reached on a bloop single and Medich threw another wild pitch, sending McGee to third and Herr to second.
+After Ozzie Smith was retired, David Green, who replaced Lonnie Smith due to an injured wrist, walked to load the bases.
+Another rain delay, this time for two hours, occurred in the middle of Green's at-bat.
+After Ken Oberkfell grounded into a force-out at home, Hernandez's single then scored two, Hendrick's single scored another, and an error on Porter's ground ball scored two more.

-A single and walk loaded the bases with two outs before Hernandez's single scored two, Hendrick's single scored another, and an error on Porter's ground ball scored two more.
-The Brewers avoided a shutout in the ninth when Jim Gantner, who doubled to leadoff the inning, scored on Glenn Brummer's wild pitch.
-Dane Iorg had two doubles and a triple as rookie John Stuper went the distance (helped by the rain delays), scattering four hits.
+The Brewers avoided a shutout in the ninth when Jim Gantner, who doubled to lead off the inning, scored on a passed ball by Cardinals backup catcher Glenn Brummer.
+John Stuper went the distance for the Cardinals (helped by the rain delays), scattering four hits.

+The Cardinals’ twelve-run margin of victory in Game 6 was the largest in a World Series game since Game 6 of the 1968 World Series (which, ironically, was a Cardinals loss), and is tied for the third largest margin of victory in a World Series game overall.